Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.08 - New Member Educator

-+ A. Act as a direct liaison between new members and the chapter.
++ A. Act as a direct liaison between new members and the Chapter.

 + B. Prepare and educate new members for initiation.

 + C. Report whether new members have met initiation requirements.

-+ D. Lead Big/Little reveal.
++ D. Lead Big/Little Reveal.

 + E. Lead initiation voting.

 + F. Set up ENGAGE certification dates for new members to attend.

-+ G. Work with Sergeant at Arms to continue ritual education.
++ G. Work with Sergeant at Arms to continue Ritual education.

 + H. Assist the Secretary with maintaining an accurate role of undergraduates, new members, and alumni, including addresses and phone numbers.

-+ I. Attend monthly meetings with the chapter advisor.
++ I. Attend monthly meetings with the Chapter Advisor.

 + J. Attend weekly Executive Board meetings.